egecoskun121/egecoskun121.github.io/_posts/2014-3-3-Hello-World.md

 In the free versions description it mentions that "For write-only use cases and testing the Twitter API".

-Also you can only post 1500 per month.
+Also, you can only post 1500 per month.
 Finally, we can only use this API with 1 app ID.

 Basic version has 3000 post per month, and you can use it with 2 different app IDs.
 It costs 100$.